visyat/bruin-swap/README.md

 BruinSwap is a full-stack web application that allows students to post classes they intend to drop and coordinate class swaps with other students.

+## Link to Public Repository
+This is the link to our public GitHub repository: [https://github.com/visyat/bruin-swap](https://github.com/visyat/bruin-swap)

 ## Installation/Setup

 To download and run our application, first clone our git repository.